In this section

 Red flag features in Red

-Diazepam can be effective with some cases of spasm of the SCM.
+Diazepam can be effective with some cases of spasm of the sternocleidomastoid

-Child is requiring care beyond the comfort level of the local provider.
+Child requires care beyond the comfort level of the local provider

 For emergency advice and paediatric or neonatal ICU transfers, call the Paediatric Infant Perinatal Emergency Retrieval (PIPER) Service: 1300 137 650.